 • Criminal records

-In Turkey, governorships (valilik) and district governorates (kaymakamlık) can issue and certify apostilles.
+Governorships (valilik) and district governorates (kaymakamlık) can issue and certify apostilles in Turkey.
 The Office of the Ministry of Justice, Heavy Penal Courts, and the Justice Commission can also validate apostilles for judicial documents.

 How to Get a Document Apostilled?

-Before taking your document to get apostilled, it must be translated into Turkish by a sworn translator (yeminli tercüman) first and notarized by a Turkish notary public.
+After obtaining an apostille for your document, bring your documents to Turkey and have them translated into Turkish by a sworn translator (yeminli tercüman) and notarized by a Turkish notary public.

 For countries that are party to the Apostille Convention, no further approval or authentication is required at embassies or consulates after this procedure.